esl/MongooseIM/doc/authentication-backends/Dummy-authentication-module.md

 ## Overview

-The purpose of this module is to make it possible to authenticate a user without a need of real authentication.
+The purpose of this module is to make it possible to authenticate a user without the need for real authentication.
 In other words, using this module allows to connect any user to the server without providing any password, certificate, etc.